CenturyLinkCloud/clc-go-cli/README.md

 ### Enjoy the tool

-Below are some examples of CLI commands so that you can faster get to use it efficiently.
+Below are some examples of CLI commands to help you faster get to use the tool.

 Explore the list of data centers:

 `clc data-center list`

-Find server template ids that contain the word "UBUNTU" in some data center `<data-center>`:
+Find server template IDs that contain the word "UBUNTU" in some data center `<data-center>`:

 ```
 clc data-center get-deployment-capabilities --data-center <data-center> --query templates.name --output text | grep UBUNTU
 ```

-Search for the root group id of the data center under consideration:
+Search for the root group ID of the data center under consideration:

 ```
 clc group list --all --filter location-id=<data-center> --query id --output text